FREE Car Insurance Comparison

 –Teen Driver Laws

-Teenage drivers can apply for a learn’s license/permit as young as 16 years old.
+Teenage drivers can apply for a learner’s license/permit as young as 16 years old.
 It’s important that teenagers know the laws that apply to them, as these rules help keep them safe while they try to learn how to drive.
 It’s stressful enough learning how to drive, the last thing they need is to run into trouble in the process.

 |Requirements for Getting a License in Mississippi||Time|